adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/ref-copy-with-all-defined.md

 ms.author: "scottwhi"
 ---
 # ref copy with all defined
 If you create hotel ads in Bing, you use transaction messages to provide Bing your itinerary data.
-This section describes the elements of a transaction message defined by the [Transaction XSD](../hotel-api/transaction-message-schemas.md).
+This section describes the elements of a transaction message defined by the [transaction XSD](../hotel-api/transaction-message-schemas.md).

-For information about creating a transaction message, see [Creating a Transaction Message](../Topic/Creating%20an%20Itinerary%20Transaction%20Message.md).
+For information about creating a transaction message, see [Creating a transaction Message](../Topic/Creating%20an%20Itinerary%20transaction%20Message.md).

 > [!NOTE]
-> Bing does not support all Transaction XSD elements.
+> Bing does not support all transaction XSD elements.
 Bing ignores any element or attribute in the message that it does not support.
-To determine which elements and attributes that Bing does not support, see [Transaction Message Reference](../hotel-api/transaction-message-reference.md) (the elements and attributes are marked as *Not supported*).
+To determine which elements and attributes that Bing does not support, see [transaction Message Reference](../hotel-api/transaction-message-reference.md) (the elements and attributes are marked as *Not supported*).

 > [!NOTE]
-> The elements must be specified in the order defined in the Transaction XSD.
+> The elements must be specified in the order defined in the transaction XSD.

 ----

-The following are the top-level elements that the [Transaction Schema](../hotel-api/transaction-message-schemas.md) defines.
+The following are the top-level elements that the [transaction Schema](../hotel-api/transaction-message-schemas.md) defines.

 |Type|Description
 |-|-
-|[Transaction](#transaction)|Defines the top-level element of the transaction message.
+|[transaction](#transaction)|Defines the top-level element of the transaction message.

-The following are the complex types that the [Transaction Schema](../hotel-api/transaction-message-schemas.md) defines.
+The following are the complex types that the [transaction Schema](../hotel-api/transaction-message-schemas.md) defines.

 |Type|Description
 |-|-